alexpnt/alexpnt.github.io/site/source/_posts/speeding-up-python.md

 ## When Python is not enough
 The Python programming language is a great tool for almost any kind of rapid prototyping and quick development.
 It has great features such as its high level nature, a syntax with almost human-level readability .
 Besides, it is cross platform, with a a diverse standard library and it is multi-paradigm, giving a lot of freedom to the programmer which can use different programming paradigms such as [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming), [functional](https://en.wikipedia.org/wiki/Functional_programming) or [procedural](https://en.wikipedia.org/wiki/Procedural_programming) as he sees fit.
 However, sometimes some portion of our system has high performance requirements and thus the speed that Python offers might not be sufficient.
 So, how can we boost performance without leaving the realm of Python (using for example compiled languages such as C/C++ or JIT/compiled such as JAVA) and when all of our optimizations are not enough anymore ?

-A possible solution is to make use of Numba, a runtime compiler that translates Python code to native instructions, while letting us use the concise and expressiveness power of Python and also achieve native code speed.
+A possible solution, among others, is to make use of Numba, a runtime compiler that translates Python code to native instructions, while letting us use the concise and expressiveness power of Python and also achieve native code speed.

 ## Whats is Numba ?